AyoubEd-zz/websites-availability-cli-tool/README.md

 ### Implementation details

-The project relies heavily on the built in concurrency features of Go.
+The project relies heavily on the built-in concurrency features of Go.
 All of the following entities are run concurrently using goroutines.
 All communications are done through go channels, particularly the monitor logs and alerts channel.

-All the error management and propagation os done using the excellent "errgroup" package that facilitates managing errors while spanning multiple goroutines.
+All the error management and propagation are done using the excellent "errgroup" package that facilitates managing errors while spanning multiple goroutines.

 **Monitor**

 The monitor starts concurrent tickers linked to each website.
-Following a user defined interval, it sends a request to the website measures a few interesting metrics(response time, time to first byte), and sends the results as a measurement to our logs channel.
+Following a user-defined interval, it sends a request to the website measures a few interesting metrics(response time, time to first byte), and sends the results as a measurement to our logs channel.

 **Database**

-Responsible for storing the meaurments we provide in in a time based manner.
+Responsible for storing the measurements we provide in a time-based manner.
 It facilitates getting measurements for a particular timeframe.

 **Statsagent**

 Called by other entities.
-It computes the stats(avg/max response time, avg/max time to first byte) for the websites we mointor.
-It also computes the availability of a website of a website over a timeframe.
+It computes the stats(avg/max response time, avg/max time to first byte) for the websites we monitor.
+It also computes the availability of a website over a timeframe.

 **Dashboard**

-displays stats about the websites we monitor with user-defined configs(update interval, stats timeframe).
-It starts concurrent tickers for each view that call statsagent to get the new metrics.
+Displays stats about the websites we monitor with user-defined configs(update interval, stats timeframe).
+It starts concurrent tickers for each view that call stats agent to get the new metrics.

-the dashboard also listens to the alerts channel and displays new and past alerts on the GUI.
+The dashboard also listens to the alerts channel and displays new and past alerts on the GUI.

 **Alerting**

-Starts a ticker with a user-defined interval that calls statsgent to compute the availability for a user-defined timeframe.
-All alerts are sent to an alerts channel that is consummed by our dashboard.
+It starts a ticker with a user-defined interval that calls the stats agent to compute the availability for a user-defined timeframe.
+All alerts are sent to an alerts channel that is consumed by our dashboard.

-ps: the alerting ticker interval should be reasonnably small to keep accuracy, but not the extent of overloading the database.
-Using a ticker was a simplification I chose, in a production environment maybe we can rely on a pub/sub approach to reduce the overload, which InfluxDB supports.
+Ps: the alerting ticker interval should be reasonably small to keep accuracy, but not the extent of overloading the database.
+Using a ticker was a simplification I chose.
+In a production environment, we may be able to rely on a pub/sub approach to reduce the overload, which InfluxDB supports.

 ### Possible improvements

-- **Achitectre**: In a production environment it makes sense to split the different entities we mentionned to seperate microservices.
-The real-time communication should then be swaped to account for the change, we can maybe use gRPC streaming or websockets, or maybe we can use a message broker.
+- **Architecture**: In a production environment, it makes sense to split the different entities we mentioned to separate microservices.
+The real-time communication should then be swapped to account for the change, we can maybe use gRPC streaming or WebSockets, or maybe we can use a message broker.
 - **Stats:** We recompute the stats each time we get stats.
-A possible improvement is keeping a queue of all relevent measurements, and compute that stats in rolling manner.
+A possible improvement is keeping a queue of all relevant measurements and compute that stats in a rolling manner.
 - **Alerts:** we keep all of our alerts messages in memory.
-In a production environment it makes sense to use a caching service like Redis or Memcached.
+In a production environment, it makes sense to use a caching service like Redis or Memcached.
-- **Logging:** all of our alert messages should be logged for historic purposes.
+- **Logging:** all of our alert messages should be logged for historical purposes.
 It also makes sense to store stats over some indicative timeframes(day stats, week stats, month stats)
 - **Installation and deployments**: we should containerize our application to make it easier for people to use and possibly deploy our tool and different environment